djeada/Linux-Notes/notes/ssh_and_scp.md

 Depending upon the authentication method chosen, the server will either prompt you for a password (password authentication) or verify the cryptographic key presented (key authentication).

-### Advanced SSH Connection Options
+#### Advanced SSH Connection Options

 The ssh command accommodates various flags that allow you to customize your connection further.
 Here are some notable options:

-- `-l`: Specifies the username for the connection, an alternative way to include the username is ssh -l username serverhost.
+- The `-l` option specifies the username for the SSH connection.
+An alternative way to include the username is by using the format `ssh -l username serverhost`.
-- `-i`: Designates the path to the private key file used for key authentication.
-By default, SSH searches for the key file in the ~/.ssh/id_rsa directory.
+- With the `-i` option, you can designate the path to the private key file used for key authentication.
+By default, SSH looks for the key file in the `~/.ssh/id_rsa` directory.
-- `-F`: Indicates the path to the connection configuration file.
-While each user maintains a personalized connection configuration file at ~/.ssh/config, a global configuration is stored at /etc/ssh/ssh_config.
+- The `-F` option indicates the path to the SSH connection configuration file.
+Each user typically has a personal configuration file at `~/.ssh/config`, while a global configuration file is located at `/etc/ssh/ssh_config`.
-- `-p`: Allows you to specify a different port if the server is not using the default SSH port (22).
+- Using the `-p` option, you can specify a different port number if the SSH server is not using the default port 22.
-- `-v, -vv, -vvv`: These options increase the verbosity of the SSH command, which is useful for troubleshooting.
+- The `-v, -vv, -vvv` options increase the verbosity of the SSH command, providing more detailed output, which is particularly useful for troubleshooting connection issues.

 For example SSH usually uses port 22, but you can use another port for better security.
 To use a different port, like 561, do this: